 Over the last 60 years, numerous studies have investigated whether background music enhances or impairs performance during cognitively demanding tasks.
 Many of these studies investigated how music affects skills important for classroom learning, such as reading rate and comprehension (Freeburne & Fleischer, 1952), short-term memory (Salamé & Baddeley, 1989), and spatial manipulation tasks (Patston & Tippett, 2011).
-One of the most influential findings field was the discovery of ‘The Mozart Effect’ (Rauscher et al. 1993).
+One of the most influential findings in the field was the discovery of ‘The Mozart Effect’ (Rauscher et al. 1993).
 Participants listened to Mozart music for 10 minutes before completing a series of spatial-temporal tasks.
 Participants performed better after listening to Mozart’s music compared to when the task was completed following a period of relaxation or silence.
 These results inspired research into the use of music to bolster cognitive abilities.
 However, like the Rauscher et al. (1993) study, in many of these studies participants listened to music before completing a task.
 In a real-world setting, people tend to listen to music while driving, working, or studying.
-This paper reviews studies in which music was played during cognitive task performance in an effort to understand music’s effect in real-world situations.
+This paper reviews studies in which music was played during cognitive task performance in an effort to understand music’s effect on performance in real-world situations.

 A recent review by Schellenberg and Weiss (2013) covered many aspects of the research on the effects of music on cognitive abilities including: emotional responses and cognitive capacity; the effect of background music on mathematics, memory, and reading comprehension; and the role of individual differences in personality.
-However, important areas of research on the effects of background music were not discussed and this paper will tackle those .
-I will review research manipulating musical characteristics, such as preference and the presence or absence of lyrics, to gain a clearer understanding of the effects these characteristics have on cognitive task performance.
+However, important areas of research on the effects of background music were not discussed in that most recent review, and this paper will tackle those gaps.
+I will review research manipulating musical characteristics during task performance, such as preference and the presence or absence of lyrics, to gain a clearer understanding of the effects these characteristics have on cognitive task performance.
 Listener age and musical training have been shown to affect cognitive task performance, and I will review these individual differences to examine the effects of background music across listeners.
 Fully understanding the mechanism of music’s effects requires exploring why musicians and non-musicians perform differently on cognitive tasks in the presence of music.
-I will review studies regarding how interpret musical information and how this might affect their task performance.
+I will review studies regarding how musicians and non-musicians interpret musical information and how this might affect their task performance.
 Importantly, all of the studies discussed above use behavioural tasks to measure cognitive performance, but recently researchers have begun to use electroencephalography (EEG) to examine the neural basis for the relationship between music and cognitive task ability.
 To paint a more complete picture than previously offered in the literature, I will review this important new area of EEG-based research.
+Understanding the neural basis for the effect of music of performance will bring new clarity to a field that struggles to successfully transfer knowledge from basic science to not only neuroscientists but also the general public.

 Effect of Preference

 One of the first approaches to further exploring the Mozart Effect was an investigation into whether a participant’s preference for the music modulated the music’s effect on cognition.
-There is evidence to show that people choose to listen to music because of the way it makes them feel (Juslin & Västfjäll, 2008; Lonsdale & North, 2011; Sloboda, 1992) and studies have shown that changes in mood and arousal may affect cognitive task performance (Husain, Thompson, & Schellenberg, 2002; Thompson, Schellenberg, & Husain, 2001).
+There is evidence to show that people choose to listen to music because of the way it makes them feel (Juslin & Västfjäll, 2008; Lonsdale & North, 2011; Sloboda, 1992) and studies have shown that changes in mood and arousal may \affect cognitive task performance (Husain, Thompson, & Schellenberg, 2002; Thompson, Schellenberg, & Husain, 2001).
 For example, Husain et al. (2002) found that increased levels of arousal account for 60% of the variance in scores on a spatial manipulation task.
 This change in arousal, driven by preference, may be related to how music affects cognition.